-Appendix 3

-Tables illustrating the impact of charges and costs
+Appendix 3: Tables illustrating the impact of charges and costs

-The following tables show the potential impact of the costs and charges borne by the youngest member (age 30) and an average member (age 50) on projected values in today's money at several times up to retirement for a selection of funds:
+The following tables show the potential impact of the costs and charges borne by an average member (age 50) on projected values in today's money at several times up to retirement for a selection of funds.
+The "before costs" figures represent the savings projection assuming an investment return with no deduction of member borne fees or transaction costs.
+The "after costs" figures represent the savings projection using the same assumed investment return but after deducting member borne fees and an allowance for transaction costs.